Drought Impacts and Water Management Practices

 Policy Solutions | Fire Resilient Communities

 Governor’s Revised Budget: The Gov. has proposed $1 billion in funding to support critical fire prevention/resilience and $5.1 billion for water, infrastructure & drought response.
-In the face of climate change & drought, TNC also urges the Gov. to allocate funding for conservation—one of our best long term strategies to protect people, nature & our water supply.

 - Wildfire Resilience (AB 9) | Assembly Member Wood: This legislation would increase CA’s capacity to prevent and reduce the impact of wildfires.